Data Science Programs:

 Students complete a core set of courses to provide a foundation in information engineering, spatial analysis and thinking with their choice of electives to optimize their preparation for their preferred career path and unique professional opportunities.

-A total of 32 units is required for the M.S. in Spatial Data Science.
+A total of 32 graduate units is required for the M.S. in Spatial Data Science program.
 A minimum cumulative GPA of 3.00 is required for graduation.

 Required Courses: (6 courses/24 units)

 Foundation (take both courses):